antontutoveanu/crystals-kyber-javascript/README.md

 ```js
 import {K768_KeyGen, K768_Encrypt, K768_Decrypt} from 'crystals-kyber';
 ```
-To use in your code:
+To use in your code (768 can be replaced with 512 or 1024):
 ```js
 // To generate a public and private key pair (pk, sk)
 let pk_sk = K768_KeyGen();